 Several treatments have been authorized by the FDA for the outpatient treatment and prevention of COVID-19.
 Vermont follows the CDC’s guidance for COVID-19 treatment.
 For hospitalized patients, consult NIH’s Therapeutic Management of Hospitalized Adults With COVID-19.

-Clinicians should consider COVID-19 treatment in patients who meet ALL of the following:
+Clinicians should consider COVID-19 treatment in patients who:

-- Test positive for SARS-CoV-2 (with PCR or antigen test, including at-home tests).
+- Test positive for SARS-Cov-2 (with PCR or antigen tests, including at-home tests).
+(Required for Veklury)

 - Have symptoms consistent with mild-to-moderate COVID-19.
 People with mild COVID-19 experience symptoms, such as fever, sore throat, cough or headache, that do not affect the lungs and breathing.
 People with moderate illness have symptoms that affect the lungs like shortness of breath or difficulty breathing.